bioinfoDZ/scDAPP/Documentation/Usage.md

 Finally, we use [DoubletFinder](https://github.com/chris-mcginnis-ucsf/DoubletFinder) to remove doublets.

-**If using single-nuclei RNA-seq, turn off `autofilter_mito`**.
-Usually the mito disribution will be so low that it may cause the filtering to select an extremely low cutoff and throw out nuclei unecessarily.

 - `min_num_UMI` - numeric, default is 500, if no filter is desired set to -Inf
 - `min_num_Feature` - numeric, default is 200, if no filter is desired set to -Inf
 - `max_perc_mito` - numeric, default is 25, if no filter is desired set to Inf